 Monitor for Problems

-Verifying that deployed features didn’t break on their way into production is an important pre-release quality check.
-However, teams also need to ensure they can measure a feature’s performance and value over its entire useful life.
-Teams cannot stop checking for quality now—before a feature has been used.
-That would undermine the whole intent of the Continuous Delivery Pipeline, which is to test solution ideas (hypotheses) in a real business setting to make quick and informed judgments about how best to enable strategic business outcomes.
-The insights that drive this critical feedback loop come primarily from robust monitoring capabilities, which must be in place prior to release.
+Verifying that deployed features didn’t break on their way into production is an essential pre-release quality check.
+However, teams also need to ensure they can measure a feature’s performance and value over its life-span.
+The insights that drive this critical feedback loop come primarily from robust monitoring capabilities, which must be in place before release.

 Effective monitoring requires that full-stack telemetry is active for all features deployed through the Continuous Delivery Pipeline.
-This ensures that system performance, end-user behavior, incidents and business value can be determined quickly and accurately in production.
+This ensures that system performance, end-user behavior, incidents, and business value can be determined rapidly and accurately in production.
 That information allows tracking and monitoring of each feature, which increases the fidelity of the assertions about business value delivered, as well as increased responsiveness to production issues.

 While some business-value metrics cannot be collected until release, teams need to make sure they know how to measure them once the decision to release occurs.
-Three skills help support this:
+Three practices help support this:

 - Full-stack telemetry – the ability to monitor for problems across the full stack that a system covers